intel/trustauthority-client-for-c/examples/nvgpu_token/README.md

-# NVGPU Token Example
+# NVIDIA H100 Attestation Token Example

+<p style="font-size: 0.875em;">· 17 January 2025 ·</p>

-The NVGPU Token example is a C program that uses the Intel Trust Authority Attestation Client libraries to fetch token from Intel Trust Authority.
-The program contains an example NVGPU H100 host.
-When run, it collects GPU evidence from the NVGPU H100 and sends it to Intel Trust Authority to retrieve a token.
+The NVIDIA H100 GPU attestation example ("NVGPU") is a C program that uses the Intel® Trust Authority Attestation Client libraries to to attest the GPU and the Intel® Trust Domain Extensions (Intel® TDX) host.
+When run, NVGPU collects GPU evidence from the NVGPU H100, and then sends a quote to Intel Trust Authority to retrieve an attestation token.
+If attestation is successful, NVGPU prints the contents of the token and other information to the screen.

 ```
-On TDX box
+Intel TDX host
 ┌────────────────────────────────────────────────┐
 │    ┌──────────────────────────────────────┐    │
 │    │          Docker Container            │    │